Setr0/CryptedNote/README.md

   <img src="appNote.png" />
 </div>

-<h2>An application where the user can write crypted documents made with Customtkinter Python</h2>
+<h2>An application where the user can write encrypted documents made with Customtkinter Python</h2>

 <h3>Requirements</h3>
 <ul>